comorment/ldpred2/rscripts/README.md

 ### Docker

-Run using Docker container, e.g., for local testing/development without singularity
+Run using [Docker](https://www.docker.com) container, e.g., for local testing/development without Singularity

 In case you wish to build the image, clone the entire repository, change directory to this one and issue